nggit/tremolo-docs/handlers.md

 You can simply not use the `async` keyword in handler declarations.
 You can run blocking code inside without interrupting the main process as each handler will be executed on a separate thread.
 There are 5 executor threads available as default which you can configure with [thread_pool_size](/tremolo-docs/configuration.html#thread_pool_size).

-The sync handlers are suitable for long io such as loading static files, etc. For persistent connections such as WebSocket/SSE, async is still the optimal choice.
+The sync handlers are suitable for longer, blocking IO operations such as loading a template file in one go, etc. For persistent connections such as WebSocket/SSE, async is still the optimal choice.
+As it scales well because it requires fewer threads to handle more connections.

 ```python
 from threading import current_thread